ArduPilot/ardupilot_wiki/common/source/docs/common-px4io-overview.rst

 -  All power inputs are reverse polarity protected.
 -  All power outputs are current limited.
 -  All logic inputs and outputs are ESD protected.
--  All PX4 boards use positive retention DF13 connectors and a variety of connectors.
+-  All PX4IO boards use positive retention DF13 connectors and a variety of connectors.
 -  Wires with pre-crimped sockets and pre-made cables are available inexpensively for the PX4-IO from 3DRobotics.

-The Bottom of the PX4 IO Board
+The Bottom of the PX4IO Board
 ==============================

 .. image:: ../../../images/PX4io-bottom.jpg